Enki

-The names Enki and Ea
+Enki/Ea is a supporting character in the Kumarbi cycle, where he plays the role of a problem solver and kingmaker.

+Names

 The meaning of the names Enki and Ea is uncertain.
-It is presumed that they were originally separate deities, though it is unclear when they were fully equated with each other.
-Alfonso Archi argues that syncretism between them likely already existed at least from the mid third millennium BCE in parts of Babylonia.
+It is agreed that they were originally separate deities, though it is unclear when they were fully equated with each other.
+According to Alfonso Archi, syncretism between them already existed in the pre-Sargonic period in parts of Babylonia.

 Enki

-The name Enki is usually translated as “Lord of the Earth” in Sumerian.
+The name Enki is usually translated as "Lord of the Earth" in Sumerian.
 This explanation is not universally accepted.
-Several scholars argue that it does not seemingly fit the functions of the god.
-It has been proposed that Enki could have been an epithet of the deity that eventually replaced his original name.
-Samuel Noah Kramer argued that the epithet Lord of the Earth was given to the god by the theologians of Eridu in order to elevate his position in the pantheon and make him a rival of Enlil.However, Thorkild Jacobsen points out that there is no conclusive evidence of a rivalry between Enki and Enlil in Sumerian texts.
-Jacobsen interpreted Enki as a personification of the power of sweet waters.
-He explained his name ‘’Lord (productive manager) of the Earth’’ as a reflection of the role of water in the fertilizing of the earth.
-He proposed that Enki’s original name was Abzû, later regarded as his under-earth sweet water domain and living place.
-However according to Peeter Espak there is no conclusive proof that Enki was regarded as a water god in the available sources of the old sumerian period.
+Some scholars argue that it does not seemingly fit the functions of the god, and have proposed that Enki could have been an epithet of the deity that eventually replaced his original name.
 Despite the similarity between their names, Enki of Eridu and the primordial god Enki were separate figures.
-Jacobsen proposed that their names had slightly different meanings and he translated the name of the primordial god as “Lord Earth”.The forms of their names in the Emesal dialect are different; the name of Enki of Eridu is written Amanki, while the name of the primordial god is written Umunki.
+Thorkild Jacobsen proposed that their names had slightly different meanings and he translated the name of the primordial god as "Lord Earth".
+The forms of their names in the Emesal dialect are different; the name of Enki of Eridu is written Amanki, while the name of the primordial god is written Umunki.

 Edmond Sollberger and Wilfred G. Lambert have proposed a different translation for the name of Enki of Eridu.
-It has been remarked that an omissible g appears at the end of the second element of his name, which does not appear in the name of the primordial god.For this reason they interpret this second element not as ki, ‘’earth’’, but as ki(g) of unknown meaning.
-Sollberger understood an element ki(g) meaning ‘’favour, benevolence, love’’ in Sumerian.
-Therefore he translated Enki(g) as ‘’Lord Love’’,or ‘’Lord Benevolence’’.
-He argues that this translation reflects Enki’s well attested role in myths as a friend of mankind.
+It has been remarked that an omissible g appears at the end of the second element of his name, which does not appear in the name of the primordial god.
+For this reason they interpret this second element not as ki, "earth", but as ki(g) of unknown meaning.
+Sollberger understood an element ki(g) meaning "favour, benevolence, love" in Sumerian.
+Therefore, he translated Enki(g) as "Lord Love" or "Lord Benevolence".
+He argues that this translation reflects Enki's well-attested role in myths as a friend of mankind.
 However, this explanation is not generally accepted.
 It has been remarked that it is possible that the omissible g developed via dissimilation, though similar examples of dissimilation are so far not attested in Sumerian.